 18. Except as provided in the applicable Confirmation, you agree to reimburse us for reasonable expenses incurred in performing under this Agreement, including the Confirmation.
 Expenses may include, but are not limited to: tolls, taxes, credit card or similar processing fees, fuel or similar surcharges by third-party vendors, damage and/or charges for cleaning beyond normal use, parking fees, lodging fees for drivers, additional stops or mileage, overtime charges, and so forth by the third-party vendor.

 19. Based on the scope outlined in each Confirmation, appropriate service retainers and service billings for fees and out-of-pocket expenses will be agreed upon.
-Following any up front retainer payments, billings are typically performed weekly.
+Following any upfront retainer payments, billings are typically performed weekly.
 Except as otherwise provided in a Confirmation, retainers or down payments will be applied to services invoices only after fifty percent (50%) of the anticipated fees under the applicable Confirmation have been billed and collected.
-Payment of all billing amounts becomes due and payable within thirty (30) days of invoice date (Net 30).
-Any unpaid amount after thirty (30) days will bear and accrue interest at the rate of one and one-half percent (2.0%) per month (or such lesser rate as is required to comply with applicable law) until paid in full.
+Payment of all billing amounts becomes due and payable within thirty (30) days of the invoice date (Net 30).
+Any unpaid amount after thirty (30) days will bear and accrue interest at the rate of two percent (2.0%) per month (or such lesser rate as is required to comply with applicable law) until paid in full.
 Charter Up reserves the right, following notice, to suspend or discontinue its performance or provision of products and services hereunder for your lack or delinquency of payment of any amounts due, or for any other material failure or material breach of this Agreement including your performance under all significant assumptions.